 A few other changes that might also be introduced on your pre-op diet are switching to decaffeinated beverages, cessation / quitting of smoking and alcoholic beverages, stopping birth control, and avoiding NSAID's.
 You can even include lifestyle changes, such as focusing on small sips of non-sugary beverages throughout the day.
 Your surgeon and bariatric team will discuss all these changes with you prior to starting them.
 Remember, they’re there for a reason, so follow their instructions closely.

-Celebrate Essential Multi 3 in 1 drink mix contains a robust multivitamin, calcium citrate, and soluble fiber along with 500 mg of an antioxidant blend with added electrolytes.
-This is the only bariatric multivitamin drink mix that contains vitamin K… read more
+Celebrate Essential Multi 3 in 1 liquid vitamin drink mix contains a robust multivitamin, calcium citrate, and soluble fiber along with 500 mg of an antioxidant blend with added electrolytes.
+This is the only bariatric liquid multivitamin drink mix that… read more